VAKULSAXENA/mbc-docs/general/things-you-can-do-on-fuse/README.md

-# Things you can do on Yes Coin
+# Things you can do on MediaBlock Coin